-TAM's Safe Routes to Schools program continues to make a significant impact across the county, reducing car trips to and from schools and making a safer environment for all:
+TAM's SR2S program continues to make a significant impact across the county, reducing car trips to and from schools and making a safer environment for all:

-- In 2000, there were nine schools participating in Safe Routes to Schools; today, there are 60 schools, representing over 28,000 students. - Since the program began, there has been an eight percent mode shift countywide from single-student car trips to walking, bicycling, riding a bus, and carpooling to/from schools. - Twenty-five schools have exceeded the countywide average since joining SR2S.
-Old Mill and Tam Valley elementary schools in Mill Valley and Bacich Elementary in Kentfield, for example, have increased the number of green trips to/from their school by over 20 percent. - Over 40 percent of families responding to parent surveys said they changed their travel mode to be more "green". - Over 140 Safe Routes to Schools infrastructure projects, totaling more than \$27 million, have been constructed or are currently under design. - In 2015, Street Smarts Marin was deployed in ten Marin communities, and featured new messaging to bring awareness to distracted driving.
+- In 2000, there were nine schools participating in Safe Routes to Schools; today, there are 60 schools, representing over 30,000 students. - From 2011 through 2017, the county has maintained an average 50 percent green trip rate (walking, bicycling, bus, and carpool trips) to and from schools, even while enrollment and participating schools continue to increase. - Seven Task Forces, representing over 60 parent volunteers are now actively promoting SR2S. - Over 140 Safe Routes to Schools infrastructure projects, totaling more than \$35 million, have been constructed or are currently under design. - Street Smarts Marin was expanded from three to ten Marin communities, featuring new messaging to bring awareness to distracted driving.

-In order to strengthen the relevance and long-term impacts of Marin's Safe Routes to Schools program, the program must continually evolve and develop new ideas.
-With that in mind, the program's recent Evaluation Report lists recommendations intended to improve the effectiveness of the existing program and set it up for even greater success in future years.
-The following are some of the successes that address those recommendations:
+To strengthen the relevance and long-term impacts of Marin's Safe Routes to Schools program, the program must continually evolve and develop new ideas.
+The following are some of the strides made in improving the effectiveness of the existing program and promoting even greater success in the future:

-- 1. The consulting team of Parisi Transportation Consulting is preparing an evaluation report of the last four years of the program (2011-2015). - 2.
-Five school districts and one city have adopted a comprehensive Safe Routes to School policy. - 3.
-Safe Route to Schools has extended its reach into every middle school and five high schools. - 4.
-Safe Routes to Schools has tripled the number of schools that hold Walk and Roll Wednesdays monthly or weekly.
-Thirty-nine schools participate in these regular events. - 5.
-Safe Routes to Schools has developed the Green Sneaker Challenge a contest which has been implemented in 28 schools. - 6.
-Safe Routes to School's bi-lingual outreach specialist is now working in six schools in Marin and the County Department of Health and Human Services has assigned an additional staff person to implement the program in more schools. - 7.
-Marin representatives attend a quarterly meeting at MTC with other programs in the Bay Area.
-Five Marin students presented on active transportation at the third Bay Area Youth for Environment and Sustainability Conference. - 8.
-Safe Routes to Schools has taught 24 Family Biking classes showing parents how to teach their child confident cycling and rules of the road. - 9.
+- 1. Five school districts and one city have adopted a comprehensive Safe Routes to School policy. - 2.
+Safe Route to Schools has extended its reach into every middle school and six high schools. - 3.
+Thirty-nine schools participate in Walk and Roll Wednesdays held monthly or weekly. - 4.
+Safe Routes to School's bi-lingual outreach specialist is now working in six schools in Marin and the County Department of Health and Human Services has assigned an additional staff person to implement the program in more schools. - 5.
+Marin representatives attend a quarterly Spare the Air Youth meeting at MTC with other programs in the Bay Area.
+Three Marin students presented on active transportation at the sixth Bay Area Youth for Environment and Sustainability Conference. - 6.
+Safe Routes to Schools has taught 28 Family Biking classes showing parents how to teach their child confident cycling and rules of the road. - 7.
 Safe Routes to School continues to collect Student Tally Surveys from all schools twice a year.
-In the latest survey of Fall 2015, the average countywide mode share for green trips was 50%, and 28% for active trips, a 2% increase since 2010. - 10.
-Five schools joined the Safe Routes to School program since 2014, and the program continues to expand.

-- 11. Using a grant from the Bay Area Air Quality District, Safe Routes to Schools developed and implemented a Transit Scavenger Hunt and Transit education at two high schools in Marin. - 12.
-Safe Routes to Schools has expanded the distracted driving program to address all aspects of distractions while driving. - 13.
-The program has developed Suggested Route Maps for many schools, providing guidance on recommended walking and cycling routes to schools. - 14.
-Eight transportation audits were completed in 2015/16, working with Task Forces to identify issues and with Public Works Departments to develop short-term and long-range solutions. - 15.
+During the 2016/2017 school year, the average countywide mode share for green trips was 51%, and 28% for active trips. - 8.
+Five schools joined the Safe Routes to School program since 2014, and the program continues to expand. - 9.
+SR2S teaches bike and pedestrian safety classes to 9,000 students annually. - 10.
+The program has developed or are in the process of developing Suggested Route Maps for 17 schools, providing guidance on recommended walking and cycling routes to schools. - 11.
+Eight transportation audits were completed in 2016/2017, working with Task Forces to identify issues and with Public Works Departments to develop short-term and long-range solutions. - 12.
 Fifteen engineering concept plans focused on increased pedestrian and bicycle safety are prepared since 2014.